MaTThewB0rg/Matthew_2025/navigation/section/ideas.md

  - having the ability to loot and collect stuff like weapons and items
   - different objectives like quests or missions
 - rewards for doing quests
+- Powerups that change your character size and speed

 <br>
 <br>